Nazar-Pichak/TodoApp/README.md

 # Web Services

-- [Pythonanywhere](https://www.pythonanywhere.com/) as a web server.
+- [Pythonanywhere](https://www.pythonanywhere.com/) as a hosting service.
 - [Mailgun](https://www.mailgun.com/) as a smtp server with simple API integration for the most popular programming languges.

 # Installation